Ask Jean: Benefits of Baths?

 I live for “The Martini”—I first tried it after 12 hours on my feet at the In goop Health Summit—pure, faintly-Himalayan-pink-tinged heaven that takes me-time/self-care/taking a minute to a powerful new level.
 And anyone who works out—I do yoga and run, but never enough that I’ve moved on from being sore afterwards—needs to try Phys Ed., because it will blow your mind.

 But the bath that I full-on hoard in my medicine chest, the one that I can never have a deep-enough supply of, is Nurse!.
-Long before I’d ever heard of clean beauty, or imagined that ingredients like salts or essential oils could have benefits to anybody, I was a firm believer in the power of a hot bath to chase away illness.
+Long before I’d ever heard of clean beauty, or imagined that ingredients like salts or essential oils could have benefits to anybody, I was a firm believer in the revitalizing power of a hot bath.
 (I was not then, nor am I now, anything close to a medical professional).

-Whether I’m feeling something coming on, smack in the middle of the worst, or on the tail end, I believe a good 20 minutes in a hot bath gives me (and/or ailing family members) a significant shove back in the direction toward healthiness.
-It worked even back in the day with bath “oils” full of SLS, preservatives, and artificial fragrances—but since I discovered the power of unadulterated salts, herbs, and oils mixed into warm water, I feel the sickness-chasing bath has been turbo-charged.
+Whether I’m feeling something coming on or am at the tail end, I believe a good 20 minutes in a hot bath gives me (and/or ailing family members) a significant shove back in the direction toward healthiness.
+It worked even back in the day with bath “oils” full of SLS, preservatives, and artificial fragrances—but since I discovered the power of unadulterated salts, herbs, and oils mixed into warm water, I feel the revitalizing bath has been turbo-charged.

-Nurse!, created by GP and acupuncturist/Chinese-medicine practitioner Paul Kempisty, mixes Epsom salts, mustard powder, manuka, and eucalyptus essential oil (among other ingredients), and when I tell you it feels amazing when you’re sick, I am making the understatement of the century.
+Nurse!, created by GP and acupuncturist/Chinese-medicine practitioner Paul Kempisty, mixes Epsom salts, mustard powder, manuka, and eucalyptus essential oil (among other ingredients), and when I tell you it feels amazing when you’re feeling under the weather, I am making the understatement of the century.

-You get three baths to a bag (if I super-feel something coming on, I cheat and add a little more) so one bag in the medicine chest makes me feel reasonably secure.
-But I like to have a row of them: The idea of falling ill (myself or anyone else in the house) and running out fills me with anxiety, truly.
+You get three baths to a bag, so one bag in the medicine chest makes me feel reasonably secure.
+But I like to have a row of them.

-There are many ways to help yourself feel better when you’re sick: Some of us are more Theraflu and Tylenol PM, others (me) are more bone broth and baths, and many are a little of both.
+There are many ways to help yourself feel better when you’re not feeling your best: Some of us are more Theraflu and Tylenol PM, others (me) are more bone broth and baths, and many are a little of both.
 No matter where you fall on the spectrum, Nurse! is a next-level essential in the arsenal—stock up.

 *“The Martini” vs. a Martini